alanrob17/Understanding-Typescript/01-Getting-started.md

 This is so much easier than what we were doing to fix the JavaScript code in the previous example.

-Now you can run your code in the browser and add sume numbers and then make sure that they are giving you the right sum as output.
+Now you can run your code in the browser and add some numbers and then make sure that they are giving you the right sum as output.

 ## TypeScript Overview